lucasprag/simpleblack/README.md

 ### Ruby

-Notice that you can distinguish between module, class and method ending by color.
+Notice that you can distinguish between module, class and method endings by color.

 ![simpleblack](github/ruby.png)